Innovative Funding Initiatives

 Wage theft is a serious problem in the State of California.
 In Los Angeles alone, low wage workers lose more than $26.2 million per week as a result of wage theft violations.
 In response to this problem the Liberty Hill Foundation and the Service Employees International Union (SEIU) have joined forces to work towards a solution that will provide relief to thousands of low wage victims throughout the state who are impacted by this abuse.
 We have developed the Fund for Economic Equity and Dignity (FEED) to help build a broad, diverse movement of workers, employers and the public to raise this and other worker protection issues and demand solutions.
 Our institutional change goals are steps in a broader process that builds the power and infrastructure of low-income, people of color, immigrants and their allies.
 At the heart of this is building a stronger base and taking the time for real leadership development and shared, multilateral education.

 FEED provides grants to organizations throughout California that are waging strong campaigns to win and implement institutional change that will guarantee ongoing worker protection enforcement, and build powerful long-term labor/community partnerships.
 Funded work includes but is not limited to worker and community organizing through worker-based centers and allied organizations throughout California; employer organizing capacity to recruit and involve employers; mobilizing and public events; media campaigns; research to inform policy makers, the media, and the public; and policy development.

 Read our blog post announcing recipients of grants from the Fund for Economic Equity and Dignity.

-Photos: Top, from Youth Justice Coalition, middle from Los Angeles Community Action Network, bottom by Warren Hill.
+Photos: Top, a family holds materials distributed by L.A.
+Human Right to Housing, middle from Los Angeles Community Action Network, bottom by Warren Hill.